deannabosschert/web-app-from-scratch-1920/README.md

 *To-do*
 - [ ] 'API DB" = GitHub API-source
-- [ ] LocalStorage; geef aan dat het erin wordt gezet
+- [ ] LocalStorage
-- [ ] render.error bij routing?? fixen 👽
+- [ ] render.error doesn't belong at router
-- [ ] Add overview, stats etc bij router
+- [ ] Add overview, stats etc @ router
-- [ ] Nieuwe apicall bij detailpagina
--

 ## ↔️ Interaction diagram
 _How does flowed interaction through the application? (interaction diagram)_
 ![interaction diagram](https://github.com/deannabosschert/web-app-from-scratch-1920/blob/master/src/img/interactiondiagram.png)

-Welke volgorde heeft je code?

-- [x] Overview van de huidige klas
+- Overview
-- [ ] Detailpagina per student

-- [ ] 'Stats'-pagina:
+- Stats
-- [ ] Leaderboard per ding (aantal commits, aantal fixed issues, aantal openstaande issues)
-- [ ] 'Wie heeft wat wel en wie wat niet' -> stats (branches, wiki, license)
-- [ ] Wie is waar in 't programma'? (check voor bestand met 'router', 'routie', etc)
-- [ ] Wie schrijft bepaalde dingen zelf? (idk if possible, nice to have)
+- Detail page

+1. Check LocalStorage
+2. Go to routing and use routie to get the current route
+3. Then, based on if there's data in LS
+  !=, then go to loadNerds, api call, filter and store, then render the page via render.js
+  === , then render the corresponding page via render.js

 ## 🌍 Design patterns
+Not sure, but I think those count:
 - The usage of Modules?
 - The usage of .map .filter .reduce?
 - My 'filterArray'-function?